WashJam 2020 Event Flyer (Updated on 11/15/19)

 A: Yes, the Scouts BSA weekend pass covers Thursday night through Sunday morning.

 Q: Are BSA Medical Forms required for participation at WashJam?

-A: The collection and management of medical forms is the responsibility of the individual Scout Units attending WashJam.
+A: The BSA Medical Form Parts AB are required, however the collection and management of medical forms is the responsibility of the individual Scout Units attending WashJam.
 WashJam medical staff will not be collecting or reviewing medical forms during the event.